 As of March 2019, the following types are still available; for a small one-off order, they are $10.50 each, and $4.95 each for an unspecified larger quantity.

 Alternate action and DPST NO+NC are no longer produced.
-Heavy spring (-HS) versions may be available.
+Heavy spring (-HS) versions may still be available.

 The following table lists directly observed examples (rather than catalogue listings), and their specific characteristics.

 |Momentary non-illuminated||T-5C-M-NO||—||MEI||—||Black||Gold||Standard tall||Sold by RS via Devlin and by Datalux|

 |Momentary non-illuminated||?||MEI||MEI||WEAB||Dark grey||Gold and silver||Standard tall||UK101; unknown keypad|

 |Momentary non-illuminated||?||WEAB||?||WEAB||Dark grey||?||Standard tall||Digicomp DR-70|

 |Momentary illuminated||T-5L-M-NO||—||MEI||—||Black||Gold||Outside-fit illuminated||Sold by Datalux|

 |Momentary illuminated||?||—||WEAB||—||Dark grey||Gold and silver||Outside fit||Sold by STRONIC|

 |Momentary illuminated||T-5L-M-NO||?||MEI||—||Dark grey||Gold||Outside fit||BargainMarge|

 |Momentary non-illuminated||?||WEAB||WEAB||—||Dark grey||Gold||Custom||Scanvægt 810422|